conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 When defining Gateway's Kafka property `bootstrap.servers`, declare it as the environment variable `KAFKA_BOOTSTRAP_SERVERS`.
 Any variable prefixed with `KAFKA_` will be treated as a connection parameter by Gateway.
 You can [find snippets for each security protocol](/gateway/configuration/kafka-authentication/).

-## Connection from clients to Gateway
+## Connect from clients to Gateway

 | **Environment variable**                          | **Description**                                                                                                                                                                                                          | **Default value**                                                                                       |
 |---------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|